Updated March 2022

 Moisture is your worst nightmare when it comes to preserving leftover pizza.
 However, wrapping leftover slices in plastic wrap or an air-sealed bag is the best trick for lunch tomorrow.

 Try lighting your Grilla Grill to medium heat and spreading out leftover slices.
 The reheating process does not take long as you monitor the crust on each slice.
-If slices start to burn, rearrange or remove them from the pellet and let them cool.
+If slices start to burn, rearrange or remove them from the grill grates and let them cool.

 Pizza for dinner two nights in a row is always the right answer.

-If you are looking for new ways to get the most out of your backyard pellet, your Grilla Grill family is here to help.
+If you are looking for new ways to get the most out of your backyard pellet grill, your Grilla Grills family is here to help.
 From customer support to Barbecue Pizza recipes, Grilla Grills wants to bring your vision to life.